Back to TIL

 • -c: execute the given command (cryptroot-unlock) after successful authentication.

-Some like to change the default ssh port.
+Some like to change the default SSH port.
 Personally, I’m only doing this at home with trusted clients on the subnet, so I don’t really mind using the default ssh port.

-Another thing to note: Most tutorials also configure a static ip.
+Most tutorials also configure a static ip.
 I’m not doing that as I can find the IP via my router interface quite easily.

 Then, create the authorized_keys: